lichen-lab/lichen-lab.github.io/index.md

 ---
 layout: page
-description: I am an Associate Professor of Biostatistics at University of Florida.
+description: I am an tenured Associate Professor of Biostatistics at University of Florida.
 ---

 <div class="navbar">